irebuf/dncs-lab/README.md

 ```
 ip route add 192.168.168.0/21 via 192.168.172.230
 ```
 This line is used to add the route that a packet has to do.
-It say that all the packet with address 192.168.168.0/21, so all the packets that have the same 21 bits of this address, have to be send on the link with router-2 at address 192.168.172.230.
+It say that all the packets with address 192.168.168.0/21, so all the packets that have the same 21 bits of this address, have to be send on the link with router-2 at address 192.168.172.230.
 #### IP
 Host-2-c has an IP address on port eth1 linked to router-2.
-It's 192.168.172.229 and it's the first address free in the configuration of the first VLAN.
-We can use all the other address except the two of the system and the router's address for any other hosts (until 4 hosts).
+It's 192.168.172.229 and it's the first address free in the configuration of this subnet.
+In this Subnet we used all the possible IP adresses: two for the system, one for the `router-2` and this one for `host-2-c`.

 #### Docker
 We need to set up the Docker repository.
 As a precaution, we decided to uninstall older versions of Docker when they were present.
 ```